 In my math class, I liked to interject cool phrases to keep my students on their toes.
 I did this with activities as well.
 However, in this particular instance, I practically stumbled on something that was both cool and effective.
 I don’t remember what inspired me to use walk-up music in class, except that my youngest son had made me a playlist that included dub-steppy and techno-y type songs and I wanted to somehow use it.
 In a class of nearly thirty students who did not love math quite as much as I, this could be a real asset to grab their attention and boost my reputation as a cool math and science nerd.
 This was my chance!

 Cue the Learning, *ahem* Music

-One thing that makes professional baseball games fun is when a new batter is announced.
+One thing that makes professional baseball games fun is the announcement of a new batter.
 The speaker doesn’t just say the batter’s name.
-Instead, catchy and popular music plays as the name is dramatically presented and the batter heads to home plate, underscoring just how many coolness points this athlete has accumulated.
+Instead, catchy and popular music plays as the name is dramatically presented, and the batter heads to home plate, underscoring just how many coolness points this athlete has accumulated.

 The Results Are Bomb

 Now students were HOPING to be called on.
 (How amazing is that?!)
 Even if a student didn’t answer correctly the first time, it was not embarrassing or stressful, because I gave them a chance to re-think and cued up a new song.
 This relieved some of the pressure of answering a question in front of peers.
 The walk-up music made answering math questions fun, engaged my students in learning, and the personalized intro totally increased the coolness factor for participating.